On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: introduction

+Via bosonization, this theorem also yields a classification of finite GK-dimensional coradically graded pointed coquasi-Hopf algebras over finite abelian groups that are generated by group-like and skew-primitive elements, see Corollary \ref{c8.5}.

-The following is the organization of this paper.
-In Section 2, we introduce some necessary definitions and facts about twisted Yetter-Drinfeld modules, pre-Nichols algebras and generalized root systems.
-Section 3 is devoted to the study of graded pre-Nichols algebras and homogenous subalgebras.
-Then, in Sections 4, we present a classification result of finite GK-dimensional Nichols algebras of diagonal type in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, and prove Theorem \ref{t1.1}.
-Sections 5-7 are designed to study Nichols algebras of minimal nondiagonal objects, and to prove Theorem \ref{t1.2}.
-Finally, in Section 8, we prove the main classification result.
+This paper is organized as follows.
+In Section 2, we recall necessary definitions and facts about twisted Yetter-Drinfeld modules, pre-Nichols algebras, generalized root systems and Gelfand-Kirillov dimension.
+Section 3 is devoted to graded pre-Nichols algebras and their homogenous subalgebras.
+In Sections 4, we classify finite GK-dimensional Nichols algebras of diagonal type in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, and prove Theorem \ref{t1.1}.
+Sections 5-7 are devoted to the study of Nichols algebras of minimal nondiagonal objects.
+Finally, in Section 8, we prove Theorems \ref{t1.2}-\ref{t1.3}.